Whitby Family Footcare Clinic

 What Is an Ingrown Toenail?

 An ingrown toenail occurs when the edge or corner of the nail grows into the surrounding skin.
-This can cause pain, redness, swelling, and in some cases, infection.
-There are two main types of ingrown toenails:
+This leads to pain, redness, swelling, and sometimes infection.
+Ingrown toenails can affect children, teens, adults, and seniors, and often make it difficult to wear shoes or even tolerate the pressure of bedsheets.

 Non‑Infected Ingrown Toenail

 This is the most common type.
-It happens when the nail is naturally curved and begins to dig into the skin along the nail border.
+It happens when the toenail is naturally curved and begins to dig into the skin along the nail border.

 Typical symptoms include:

-• A sharp, knife‑like pain along the nail edge
+• A sharp, knife‑like pain along the toenail edge

 • Redness and irritation

-• A callus or corn forming in the nail groove
+• A callus or corn forming in the nail skin groove

 • Pain from even light pressure — socks, shoes, or bedsheets